Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 3,557,378

-Deere's focus on agricultural machinery and advanced farming solutions aligns with the foundation's commitment to sustainable agriculture and food production, supporting its global mission to enhance resource management.
+Deere's focus on agricultural machinery and advanced farming solutions continues to align with the foundation's commitment to sustainable agriculture and food production, supporting its global mission to enhance resource management.
+The stock has appreciated 10.01% since reporting.

 7